mertingen/individual-vocabulary/README.md

 # individual-vocabulary

-1. Adjust configuration files by your scenerio.
+1. Adjust configuration files by your scenario.

 2. Enter project directory and run this command